alexrajo/alexrajo/README.md

 <!-- ![](https://visitor-badge.glitch.me/badge?page_id=alexrajo.alexrajo) -->

 Hello!
-I am a 23 year old CS student, studying towards an masters with a specialization in AI.
+I am a 23 year old CS student, studying towards a masters with a specialization in AI.

 #### What am I doing right now?
 Reading about OpenGL, trying to get into graphics programming and building my knowledge of working with graphics cards up from the ground level.